Saltiola7/PRH-API-Python-Client/README.md

 # PRH-API-Python-Client
-This repository contain forks of existing python PRH client codebases into one repository for further development of PRH API solutions using Python.
+This repository contains submodules of existing external repos for python PRH clients for further development of PRH API solutions using Python.